 The brightness of all types of LED lights is measured in lumens.
 More lumens means a brighter bulb.

-Traditional incandescent bulb brightness is measures in watts.
+Traditional incandescent bulb brightness is measured in watts.
 Because LEDs use far less energy than incandescents, a better way to gauge the brightness of LED bulbs is to compare lumens.

 For example, a traditional 60-watt light bulb will emit around 700-lumens.
 An LED bulb with comparable lumens uses less than 10-watts of electricity.